usnistgov/psud/README.md

 The purpose of this software is to measure the Probability of Successful Delivery (PSuD) of a push-to-talk network.
-PSuD generally describes the likelihood that a message of a given length
+PSuD generally describes the likelihood that a message of a given length.

+Currently there is no, published, paper on PSuD, check back with PSCR@PSCR.gov for more information.

 # HARDWARE REQUIREMENTS
 - 1 computer able to run Python 3.9 or newer